 The school plays a crucial role in preventative education.
-This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia, transphobia and sexual violence/harassment.
+This is in the context of a whole-school approach to preparing students for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia, transphobia and sexual violence/harassment.
 This will be underpinned by our:

-- Behaviour for learning policy
+- · Behaviour for learning policy

 - Pastoral support system

-- Planned programme of personal, social, health and economic education (PSHE), which is inclusive and delivered regularly, tackling issues such as:
+- Planned programme of personal development education (PD), which is inclusive and delivered regularly, tackling issues such as:

 - Healthy and respectful relationships

 - Boundaries and consent

 - Stereotyping, prejudice and equality

-- Body confidence and self-esteem - o How to recognise an abusive relationship (including coercive and controlling behaviour) - The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and female genital mutilation (FGM) and how to access support; - · What constitutes sexual harassment and sexual violence and why they're always unacceptable.
+- Body confidence and self-esteem

+- How to recognise an abusive relationship (including coercive and controlling behaviour)

+- The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and female genital mutilation (FGM) and how to access support;

+- · What constitutes sexual harassment and sexual violence and why they're always unacceptable.